 Mary Jane’s birth in 1989, a more traumatic and dramatic story.

-She arrived more than a week early and I barely got to Mordialloc Hospital in time for delivery sending the nursing staff into a flap.
-To this day she is known as ‘the baby born during the tea break’ arriving less than fifteen minutes after I walked through the front door.
+She arrived more than a week early and I barely got to Mordialloc Hospital in time for delivery, sending the nursing staff into a flap.
+To this day they know her as ‘the baby born during the tea break’ arriving less than fifteen minutes after I walked through the front door.